Azure-Samples/customer-car-reviews/README.md

 [Durable Functions](https://docs.microsoft.com/en-us/azure/azure-functions/durable-functions-overview) is a feature currently in preview that lets you define stateful workflows between functions.
 It only supports C# at the moment.
 Are you up to the challenge to rewrite the Functions in the reviews service to C# and creating a durable function to coordinate them all via the Function Chaining or the Fan-out/fan-in patterns?

 ## Challenge 4: Telemetry
-Azure App Insights and Azure Log Analytics can be used to monitor Azure Functions and Azure Logic Apps.
+Azure App Insights and Azure Log Analytics can be used to [monitor Azure Functions](https://docs.microsoft.com/en-us/azure/azure-functions/functions-monitoring) and to monitor [Azure Logic Apps](https://docs.microsoft.com/en-us/azure/logic-apps/logic-apps-monitor-your-logic-apps-oms).
 Investigate how you can enable it for the functions and logic apps to gather telemetry about your solution.
 Create custom entries for your telemetry too!